CipherIQ/docs-portal/docs/cbom-generator/index.md

 ## What is CBOM Generator?

-The **Cryptographic Bill of Materials (CBOM) Generator** is a production-ready, high-performance C11 multithreaded application that inventories cryptographic assets on Linux systems to assess Post-Quantum Cryptography (PQC) readiness.
+The **Cryptography Bill of Materials (CBOM) Generator** is a production-ready, high-performance C11 multithreaded application that inventories cryptographic assets on Linux systems to assess Post-Quantum Cryptography (PQC) readiness.

 **Key Capabilities**: